mFranchi92/MusicPlayerApp/README.md

-A basic music player created in C# using Windows Forms, makes a playlist and plays the chosen songs.
+A basic music player created in C# using Windows Forms, creates a playlist and plays the chosen songs.